Apply Now arrow

 • Loan repayments (principal payments on debt borrowed from a financial institution)

-• Buying back shares and debentures
+• Share repurchase (buying back shares from the marketplace) and debentures

 • Dividends paid out to shareholders